Anyweb/ansible-nxos/README.md

 # Ansible - NXOS

 Kickstart your Cisco NXOS automation journey with Ansible.
-This project will help you get started your Network Automation journey by show casing a simple Ansible setup which you can run in a [VSCode Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) or on any Linux machine with Python ^3.11 installed.
+This project will help you get started with your Network Automation journey by show casing a simple Ansible setup which you can run in a [VSCode Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) or on any Linux machine with Python `^3.11` installed.
 It includes a couple of playbooks which are used to demonstrate how easy it can be to write automation tasks for NXOS in Ansible.
+Be it to configure your system or simply to get status information.

 ## Installation